Victor Mancha: True Believers

-Victor is first introduced as the son of Mexican single mother Marianella Mancha, supposed widow of a United States Marine Corps member who was killed in action.

-When an older version of Gertrude Yorkes arrives in the present, she informs the Runaways of a villain in her time named "Victorious", and how they must stop him right now while he is still a teen.
-It is at this point she dies, but the Runaways decide to comply with her wish.
-After the Runaways track Victor down at his school, the sight of Karolina Dean activates Victor's electromagnetic superpowers - it would later be revealed that Victor's powers would manifest only when he came in contact with another superhero, hence Karolina.

-Remembering how future-Gert mentioned that Victorious's father was the "greatest evil in all the universe", the Runaways sift through possibilities such as Magneto, Electro, Kingpin, Red Skull, Leader, and Galactus.
-Although Doctor Doom calls Victor proclaiming he is his father, it turns out that it is merely a Doombot created by Ultron.
-Victor discovers that his actual "father" is Ultron who created Victor as a sleeper agent for the Avengers.
-Victor was meant to grow up, travel to New York and meet the Avengers.
+An older version of Gertrude Yorkes arrives in the present and informs the Runaways of a villain in her time named "Victorious", and how they must stop him while he is still a teen.
+After the Runaways track Victor down at his school, the sight of Karolina Dean activates Victor's electromagnetic superpowers - it would later be revealed that Victor's powers would manifest only when he came in contact with another superhero.
+Victor discovers that his actual "father" is Ultron, who created him as a sleeper agent for the Avengers.
+Victor was meant to grow up, travel to New York, and meet the Avengers.
 After years of loyal service, he would have access to their most guarded secrets, and then Ultron would have taken over and destroyed every hero on the planet.
 The Runaways foiled this plan, but Victor still fears this future may come true.
-Ultron kills Marianella and overrides Victor's circuits, forcing him to attack the Runaways.
-With help from Excelsior, the Runaways and Victor defeat Ultron, but they take Victor in after realizing that Victor is in the same boat as they are.

 Runaways

 Over the next few months, Victor proves himself to the team, particularly to Chase Stein, in battle to make up for his alternate future self.
-He falls out of grace for a short while after Nico Minoru discovers that the second Pride has tapped into Victor's circuits and was using him to spy on the team.
+He falls out of grace for a short while after Nico Minoru discovers that the Pride has tapped into Victor's circuits and was using him to spy on the team.